The question, “Can dogs eat chicken bones” is a serious one.

 While the symptoms on the checklist might be easy to observe, this one can be tricky.

-Be sure to check their feces for any bones over at most the next two days.
+Be sure to check their feces for any bones over most of the next two days.

 Bones are hard to digest by the body and will be taken out as it is.
 So, if these aren’t present in their fecal matter, then that means their body is having a hard time taking them out.

-Or, that the bone was too splintered and has already caused damage to the inner walls of the digestive track.
+Or, that the bone was too splintered and has already caused damage to the inner walls of the digestive tract.

-Take them to the vet as soon as possible under such a situation.
+Take them to the vet as soon as possible in such a situation.

 Can Dogs Eat Chicken Bones: But Don’t Dogs Love Bones?